Tallangatta & District Football League

-The Tallangatta and District Football League (TDFL) is an Australian rules football competition in north-east Victoria and the southern border area of Riverina region of the New South Wales.
-The clubs compete across four competitions, two of which are age restricted (Under 17s, and Under 14s).
+The Tallangatta and District Football League (TDFL) is an Australian rules football competition in north-eastern Victoria and the southern border area of the Riverina region of New South Wales.
+The clubs compete across four competitions, two of which are age restricted (under-17s and under-14s).

-Since 1980 the "Tallangatta & District Netball Association (TDNA)" has run in conjunction with the Tallangatta & District Football League.
+Since 1980, the Tallangatta & District Netball Association (TDNA) has run in conjunction with TDFL.
 The clubs compete across six competitions, three of which are age restricted (18 & Under, 15 & Under, and 13 & Under).

 Today all of the 12 clubs across both the TDFL & TDNA are joint football–netball clubs, with the overall best club across all football and netball competitions for the season awarded the Club Championship.

 History

 Origins

+The very first Tallangatta Football Association was formed in 1907, with Granya taking out the premiership then in 1908, Sandy Creek defeated Granya in the grand final by two points.

+There was a Tallangatta & District Football Association in 1922, with Tallangatta defeating Bethanga in the grand final and in 1923, Kiewa won the premiership by defeating Granya.

+In 1929, the Tallangatta & District Football Association was reformed with Granya winning premierships in 1929 and 1933 and were runners up to Mitta Mitta in 1930.
+In 1931, Mitta Mitta gained premiership honours by defeating Tallangatta.
+In 1932, it appears that there was no T&DFA, with most local teams playing in the Yackandandah & District Football League.

+The Dederang & District Football Association ran from 1932 to 1939, which included many of the clubs that had previously played in the above football competitions.

+In 1934 there was a Tallangatta & District Junior Football Association, which was won by Sandy Creek FC in 1934.

+The Dederang & District Football Association ran from 1932 to 1939, comprising the following teams - Eskdale, Happy Valley, Kergunyah, Kiewa, Mudgegonga, Tallangatta, Tawonga, Yackandandah.

+Then in 1940, the Kiewa & Mitta Valleys Football Association was established from the following teams - Bethanga, Granya, Kiewa, Mitta Valley, Sandy Creek and Tallangatta, but the Association then went into recess in 1941, due to World War Two.

-In 1944 the League ran an unofficial competition, Fernvale Football Club were the unofficial Premiers that year defeating Sandy Creek Football Club by 51 points at Eskdale.
+In 1944, the Mitta Valley Patriotic Football Association was established from the following clubs - Eskdale, Fernvale, Mitta Mitta, Sandy Creek and Tallangatta and the Fernvale Football Club were the 1944 Premiers, defeating Sandy Creek Football Club by 51 points at Eskdale.

+The Mitta Valley Patriotic Football Association was then superseded by the current Tallangatta & District Football League in 1945.

 Founding

 The Tallangatta and District Football League was officially formed in 1945 comprising six teams and kicked off on 21 April 1945.
 The final ladder positions for the 1945 season were as follows, with the top four clubs playing finals: